 Both facilities added buildings and improvements as resident numbers and requirements increased, including a "Leper House" for infectious diseases, four miles south of the Farm.
 By 1900 the original 140 acres had increased to 624, providing farm products for the complex.
 The dairy operation was phased out during the 1960s.

 From the original capacity of 80, the hospital/home population grew to nearly 600 by the 1970s.
 Many residents who died here were buried in the cemetery west of the hospital.
 The Badger Prairie Health Care Center now offers treatment for 140 county residents with special needs.

 Erected 1995 by Dane County Historical Society.
 (Marker Number 31.)

 Location.
 42° 59.621′ N, 89° 30.865′ W. Marker is in Verona, Wisconsin, in Dane County.
-Marker can be reached from Touch for map.
+Marker can be reached from County Road PB 0.1 miles from East Verona Avenue, on the right when traveling south.
 The marker is in the park and ride lot off Old County Road PB.
+Touch for map.
 Marker is in this post office area: Verona WI 53593, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 24, 2010, by William J. Toman of Green Lake, Wisconsin.
-This page has been viewed 844 times since then and 28 times this year.
+It was originally submitted on July 24, 2010, by William J. Toman of Green Lake, Wisconsin.
+This page has been viewed 888 times since then and 3 times this year.
 Photos: 1, 2, 3. submitted on July 24, 2010, by William J. Toman of Green Lake, Wisconsin. • Bill Pfingsten was the editor who published this page.